Semidirect Product Key Exchange: the State of Play: Main Attacks

 We call this equation the \textit{telescoping equality}; it arises by splitting up a certain product in two different ways.
+Suppose some eavesdropping party has observed one round of the protocol; the data $g,\phi$ and $A$ are all available to this party, and therefore $\phi(A)$ can be calculated; the quantity $\phi^x(g)$ may be therefore be recovered by the telescoping equality.

+Intuitively, the quantity $\phi^x(g)$ appears to encode information about the exponent $x$.
+In fact, slightly more is true; note that certainly if we can recover the automorphism $\phi^x$ we can calculate $\phi^x(B)A=K$ and achieve key recovery.
+In fact, by arguments in \cite{monico2021remarks} we also have that any $q\in\mathbb{N}$ such that $\phi(A)g=\phi^q(g)A$ has $\phi^q(B)A=K$.

-Suppose some eavesdropping party has observed one round of the protocol; the data $\phi(A), g, A$ are all available to this party, and the quantity $\phi^x(g)$ may be recovered by the telescoping equality.
-Moreover, $\phi^x(g)$ appears to encode some information about the private exponent $x$.
-We will refer to this general strategy as the \textit{telescoping attack}; in general an attacker following this strategy will be required to overcome two main problems: unique recovery of the quantity $\phi^x(g)$, and use of this quantity to recover information about the secret key.
+We will refer to this general strategy as the \textit{telescoping attack}.
+An attacker following this strategy is required to overcome two main problems: recovery of a value quantity $\phi^q(g)$ for which $\phi(A)g=\phi^q(g)A$, and use of this quantity to recover information about the secret key.

 The telescoping attack succeeds against the MAKE scheme (which we are now writing as in the general case) partly because we do not have to worry about non-unique solutions to the telescoping equality.
 This is because the platform object is a full group, and the action of a group on itself by left multiplication is transitive; that is, if we know the quantity $\phi^x(g)$ satisfies $\phi(A)g=\phi^x(g)A$, then any $Y$ satisfying $\phi(A)g=YA$ must be such that $Y=\phi^x(g)$.
-Indeed, this line of argument applies to all groups; in a semigroup we are no longer guaranteed a unique admissible value of $Y$ in the equation $\phi(A)M=\phi^x(M)A$.
+Indeed, this line of argument applies to all groups; in a semigroup there are possibly several admissible values of $Y$ in the equation $\phi(A)M=YA$ - and in particular, values admissible in this equation that are not equal to $\phi^q(g)$ for some $q\in\mathbb{N}$.